 - Strict no parking zones have been established on either side of checkpoints.
 At checkpoints obey all signs and only park and stop where permitted.
 There is Special Traffic Control in effect around Checkpoint 1 and Checkpoint 2.

 - Support vehicles must drive in the right hand lane only.
 Drivers must obey the rules of the road and pull completely off the highway and bike lane to assist their rider.
 Park and stop only on the right hand side of the road, when it is safe to do so.
-Note: There are special traffic control and parking rules for Checkpoints 1 and 2.

 - Passing: Pass only when it is safe to do so.
 Do not pass cyclists or vehicles UNLESS it is safe to do so (i.e. you can see far enough down the road that the left lane is clear and safe to use).
 This is a basic safe driving practice which is ESPECIALLY IMPORTANT in this event!